E-Flexer-class ferry: Service

 The first ship in the class, named Stena Estrid, was launched in January 2019 and was delivered in China on 15 November.
 On arrival in Holyhead, faulty seals on over 20 windows were discovered.
 Repairs were carried out prior to her maiden voyage, which took place on 13 January 2020.
 She is regularly operated on Stena's route between Holyhead and Dublin.

 Stena Edda, the second E-flexer earmarked for Stena Line's fleet, was delivered to Stena RoRo on 15 January 2020.
 Following bunkering in Singapore and Gibraltar, and an outside port limits call at Galle, the crew travelling from Weihai were also checked by local authorities for coronavirus infection, with no evidence of the disease being present.
-She entered service on Stena's route between Belfast and Liverpool, where Stena Embla, the fourth ship of the series, is planned to operate upon her delivery in early 2021.
+She entered service on Stena's route between Belfast and Birkenhead, where Stena Embla, the third ship of the series, is planned to operate upon her delivery in early 2021.

-Galicia was delivered on 3 September 2020, with her entry into service expected in 2021.
-She will operate out of Portsmouth, England, to Santander, Spain and Cherbourg, France.
-Brittany Ferries plans to take delivery of Salamanca in 2022, followed by Santoña in 2023.
-On the 20th July 2021, Brittany Ferries announced that 2 more E-Flexer ships are due to enter service between 2024 and 2025, replacing Bretagne and Normandie.
-These two vessels - which will be shortened to about 195 metres in order to comply with St. Malo port restrictions, are due to operate between Portsmouth and St. Malo (codename Bretagne II) and Portsmouth and Caen/Ouistreham (codename Normandie II).
+Galicia was delivered on 3 September 2020, with her entry into service in 2021.
+She operates out of Portsmouth, England, to Santander, Spain and Cherbourg, France.
+Brittany Ferries took delivery of Salamanca in 2022, followed by Santoña in 2023.
+On 20 July 2021, Brittany Ferries announced that 2 more E-Flexer ships are due to enter service between 2024 and 2025, replacing Bretagne and Normandie.
+These two vessels, named Saint Malo and Guillaume De Normandie will be shortened to about 195 metres in order to comply with St. Malo port restrictions, are due to operate between Portsmouth and St. Malo (codename Bretagne II) and Portsmouth and Caen/Ouistreham (codename Normandie II).
 These will be ships 11 and 12.

 The fifth ship in the series, operated by DFDS, is called Côte d'Opale.
 She differs significantly from the other E-Flexer vessels as she has additional public spaces in areas where passenger cabins are located on the Stena Line and Brittany Ferries ships.
 The drastic changes from the rest of the E-Flexer class come about from the fact that she is running on the Dover-Calais cross-channel service, which is a short crossing - only taking 90 minutes from Dover to Calais.

-On August 4, 2021, the Côte d'Opale entered service, replacing DFDS's older 1991 Boelwerf-built Calais Seaways.
+On 4 August 2021, the Côte d'Opale entered service, replacing DFDS's older 1991 Boelwerf-built Calais Seaways.

 The day after Brittany Ferries ordered two additional E-Flexers, Marine Atlantic ordered an E-Flexer.
 This vessel will be slightly shorter than the standard E-Flexer at 202.9 metres and will run on Marine Atlantic's two routes, connecting the North Sydney-Port aux Basques-Argentia triangle.

+In mid-2024 two other ferries, intended for Attica Group, were ordered for delivery in 2027.